Pandawan/GarlicRecipes/src/content/mining-nix-gpu.md

 ## Compiling and running the miners

 ### Pool mining
-**You do not need to compile anymore!
+**If you have the newest cuda version (9.1), you do not need to compile anymore!
 A new release with allium support has been built.
 You can find it [here](https://github.com/lenis0012/ccminer/releases/latest/)**

-Clone [ccminer](https://github.com/lenis0012/ccminer/) for pool mining, change to linux branch, and build
+If you have cuda 9.0 or lower (8 comes with Ubuntu), clone [ccminer](https://github.com/lenis0012/ccminer/) (stay on the windows branch), and build
 ```
 git clone https://github.com/lenis0012/ccminer.git
 cd ccminer
-git checkout linux
 ./build.sh
 ```
 If it successfully built, you can now run the miner and connect to a pool